 A good run with surplus and joy is without a doubt one of the most effective ways to stimulate the immune system.
 Protein is released, which causes the body temperature to rise.
 Possibly, this temperature rise is helping to create an unfriendly environment for viruses and other intruders.
 There are also indications that the adrenaline production that is released during a run stimulates the production of certain killer cells.

-Boost the Immune System: Running in Relation to Other Forms of Exercise
+Boost the Immune System: Running vs Other Forms of Exercise

 There is no standard recipe for how to achieve and maintain a good and effective immune system.
 Like everything else in the body, the immune system is also formed in a complicated interplay between hereditary and life-condition factors.

 Physical exercises will boost the immune system.
-Since the human body is designed to walking and running, these will be the easiest way to strengthen our immune system.
+Since the human body is designed for walking and running, these will be the easiest way to strengthen our immune system.

 Research has shown that our thoughts and emotions have a crucial influence on our ability to fight disease.
 Our ability to fight disease is directly related to the ability to control our thoughts and emotions (Dr. Jim E. Loehr).